matthias-ong/Chemistry-with-VR/README.md

 - `Movement` - Arrow Keys
 - `Select and pick`: Left click
 - `Dragging`: Mouse to drag molecules and/or move Guizmos
-- `Reset`: Press `R` to reset the interactable models in the application area.
+- `Reset`: Press `R` to reset the interactable models in the practice area.
-- `Rotation + Scaling`: Double left click to toggle `Gizmo` mode on or off (this is printed on the console), after turning it on, click on a interactable model in the activity area (**NOT** the video tutorial area).
+- `Rotation + Scaling`: Double left click to toggle `Gizmo` mode on or off (this is printed on the console), after turning it on, click on a interactable model in the practice area (**NOT** the video tutorial area).

 **VR mode**:
 - `Locomotion`: Using either left and right controller, aim onto a target on the ground and squeeze the button once to `teleport` to that location.
-- `Rotation + Scaling`: Squeeze the button twice repeatedly to toggle `Gizmo` mode on or off (this is printed on the console), after turning it on, click on a interactable model in the application area (not the video tutorial area).
+- `Rotation + Scaling`: Squeeze the button twice repeatedly to toggle `Gizmo` mode on or off (this is printed on the console), after turning it on, click on a interactable model in the practice area (not the video tutorial area).
 - `Pinch Scaling`: Alternatively, you may use left and right controllers separately, point at the same target and pinch with both controllers open/close to scale the molecule.

 `Gizmo` mode once activated will output on the console.
-After turning it on, click on an interactable model in the activity area (**NOT** the video tutorial area) to bring out the Gizmo tools.
+After turning it on, click on an interactable model in the practice area (**NOT** the video tutorial area) to bring out the Gizmo tools.

 **Completion**:
 After successfully completing the interaction, you will see `Particles and a Sound effect` for a few seconds as feedback.